Needy Streamer Overload: Music

 The game's theme song is "Internet Overdose" by producer Aiobahn and vocalist KOTOKO, composed and produced in a denpa song style.
 The song is available as a playable track in the music rhythm games Muse Dash and Arcaea, as part of their respective collaboration updates.
 The theme has also charted on the Spotify "Japan Viral 50" chart.
 On March 16, 2023, a sequel titled "INTERNET YAMERO", also produced by Aiobahn and sung by KOTOKO, was released on YouTube, Spotify, and other music streaming and distribution platforms.

 On April 4, 2022, publisher WSS Playground announced that in addition to being sold via online music distribution services, the game's soundtrack would also be released on 12-inch vinyl record format, which was released on June 29, 2022.

 Reception

 Sales

 Needy Streamer Overload sold over 100,000 copies during its first week of release, with a Steam rating of "overwhelmingly positive" based on more than 5,800 user reviews during the first month.
 As of September 2023, the game has sold over 1.2 million copies on Steam, with 51% of sales coming from Chinese Steam users.
 The Nintendo Switch version sold 11,693 copies within its first week of release in Japan, making it the tenth best-selling retail game of the week in the country.
+As of November 2025, it has sold more than three million units.